 Having been involved in so many different levels of the school, Rausch has a unique perspective on American Academy's journey from fledgling charter to multi-campus success story.
-She saw the school move from its original building to a new campus in 2009.
-The move involved a significant number of challenges and an even more significant number of headaches as the school struggled to navigate the fraught political waters of both the Douglas County
+She saw the school move from its original building to a new campus in yet.